BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 interrupted again) before we finally resume ``FollowLaneBehavior``.

 As this example illustrates, when an interrupt handler completes, by default we resume execution of the interrupted code.
-If this is undesired, the :sampref:`abort` statement can be used to cause the entire try-interrupt statement to exit.
+If this is undesired, the :keyword:`abort` statement can be used to cause the entire try-interrupt statement to exit.
 For example, to run a behavior until a condition is met without resuming it afterward, we can write: